aaronbloomfield/slp/docs/hw6-iteration-checklist.md

 In clasee, we mentioned what you should keep track of during every iteration.
 Because eveyone does things differently, you should create a checklist that includes all (1) the tasks you should do or (2) forms/reports/surveys you should submit in any given iteration.

-You have until Friday 9/29 to complete your "iteration checklist" and submit it through Collab.
+You have until the end of Friday 9/29 (11:59pm) to complete your "iteration checklist" and submit it through Collab.

 ### An incomplete sample checklist ###